ERPGulf/zatca_erpgulf_sync/README.md

 8. The API allows handling both tax-inclusive and tax-exclusive item rates.
 If the tax setting included_in_print_rate is set to 1, the item prices are treated as tax-inclusive (i.e., tax is already included in the item rate).
 If included_in_print_rate is 0 or not set, the item prices are considered tax-exclusive, and taxes are added separately on top of the item rate during invoice calculation.EndFragment
+9. If income_account, charge_type, or account_head are not provided in the API request, the system will automatically fall back to values defined in the Intermediate Server Setting single Doctype.

 ## Request Body